-- The probe only provides a usable amplitude and travel time data through water. - Like the OTV, the magnetometer orientated image of the rock is distorted by the steel within the casing to approximately 4m below.
-The distortion was corrected by: - o assuming the probe does not rotate immediately below the casing, - an unoriented version of the image is trimmed to the lower limit of the magnetic affect, - o the result is rotated to align with the lower magnetometer orientated image and - o the images merged overwriting the distorted portion of the image. - The quality of the ATV image is generally uninfluenced by the clarity of the borehole fluid. - The ATV image quality deteriorates when: - There is appreciable buildup of drilling mud or rock flour (fine cuttings) on the borehole wall. - o The borehole wall is irregular (rough) due to drilling method or friable rock. - o The probe becomes severely decentralized. - In highly irregular portions the system's interpretation algorithm defaults the travel-time estimate to the probe's outer surface, thereby resulting in misinterpretation of the minimum and average borehole diameter for that depth.
+- The probe only provides a usable amplitude and travel time data through water. - Like the OTV, the magnetometer orientated image of the rock is distorted by the steel within the casing to approximately 4 m below.
+The distortion was corrected by: - o assuming the probe does not rotate immediately below the casing, - o an unoriented version of the image is trimmed to the lower limit of the magnetic affect, - \circ the result is rotated to align with the lower magnetometer orientated image and - the images merged overwriting the distorted portion of the image. - The quality of the ATV image is generally uninfluenced by the clarity of the borehole fluid. - The ATV image quality deteriorates when: - There is appreciable buildup of drilling mud or rock flour (fine cuttings) on the borehole wall. - The borehole wall is irregular (rough) due to drilling method or friable rock. - The probe becomes severely decentralized. - In highly irregular portions the system's interpretation algorithm defaults the travel-time estimate to the probe's outer surface, thereby resulting in misinterpretation of the minimum and average borehole diameter for that depth.

 The data quality in both the upper and lower portions of the borehole are high.
-There are minor indications of de-centralization, coating on the borehole wall, and extensive borehole rugosity, however overall, the ATV data has excellent quality.
+There are minor indications of de-centralization, coating on the borehole wall (e.g. 385.85-387.13 mBGS), and limited borehole rugosity in a few presumably soft layers (e.g. 635-639 mBGS).
+However, overall, the ATV data has excellent quality.